Gigwalk app review

 Once you're signed in to the app you can use the Gigwalk map to find and apply for gigs in your area.
 The type of work you can find varies but most are pretty simple and straightforward.

-For example, you could be sent to your local DIY store to take photos of their in-store displays, fill out a short survey about the general layout of the store and helpfulness of the staff.
+For example, you could be sent to your local DIY store to take photos of their in-store displays, fill out a short survey about the general layout of the store and helpfulness of the staff or be asked to verify the opening hours of a local restaurant by taking a picture of their opening hours sign.

 Another popular job is from the Bing search engine where they want to improve the quality of their local job listings so they pay you to go to the store and take photos inside and out.